 All the latest databases are installed.
 As with the software features, availability of a specific database in the software itself is based on license.
 However, several demonstration (demo) databases are included and available to all users.

 Software Development Kits (SDKs)

-When the Full Standalone or Full Network Client option is chosen, it installs the TC-Python, TQ-Interface, and TC-API SDKs.
-It does not install TC-Toolbox for MATLAB® (available only for Windows) unless the program finds a MATLAB® installation on your computer during this installation process, at which point you are asked if this component should be also be installed.
+When the Full Standalone or Full Network Client option is chosen, it also installs the software development kits (SDKs) (e.g. TC-Python, TQ-Interface, TC-Toolbox for MATLAB®, etc.).